skipoleschris/cucumber-sbt-plugin/README.markdown

 ## Customisation ##
 The plugin supports a number of customisations.
 The following overrides can be added to your project file to change the behaviour of the plugin:

+* jrubyVersion - Allows overriding the version of JRuby that will be used (default: 1.6.0.RC3)
 * cucumberVersion - Allows overriding the version of Cucumber that will be used (default: 0.10.0)
 * cuke4dukeVersion - Allows overriding the version of cuke4duke that will be used (default: 0.4.3)
 * picoContainerVersion - Allows overriding the version of PicoContainer used by cuke4duke (default: 2.11.2)